 Council manages the credit risk associated with these receivables by monitoring outstanding debt and employing stringent debt recovery procedures.
+Council also encourages ratepayers to pay their rates by the due date through incentives.

 The credit risk for liquid funds and other short-term financial assets is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.